Sweep9516/template-ctmx-girouette/README.md

     $ clojure -X:girouette

-Find the guide on [deps-new](https://github.com/seancorfield/deps-new) install it as 'new' tool.
+Find the guide on [deps-new](https://github.com/seancorfield/deps-new) to install it as 'new' tool.